ricardojba/poi-slinger/README.md

 ### Use it
-On the Proxy/Target/Intruder/Repeater Tab, right click on the desired HTTP Request and click `Send To POI Slinger`.
-This will also highlight the HTTP Request and set the comment `Sent to POI Slinger.`
+On the `Proxy/Target/Intruder/Repeater` Tab, right click on the desired HTTP Request and click `Send To POI Slinger`.
+This will also highlight the HTTP Request and set the comment `Sent to POI Slinger`.
 You can watch the debug messages on the extension's output pane under `Extender->Extensions->PHP Object Injection Slinger`

 ### Test it
-Check the [PHP file](https://github.com/ricardojba/poi-slinger/blob/master/test-extension/guzzle-poi-slinger-test.php) on the `test-extension` directory and read the instructions contained in it, on how to host the file and use it to test this extension.
+Check the [`PHP file`](https://github.com/ricardojba/poi-slinger/blob/master/test-extension/guzzle-poi-slinger-test.php) on the `test-extension` directory and read the instructions contained in it, on how to host the file and use it to test this extension.

 ### Example Report